HParklab/ProteinSketch/README.md

   inference.input_pdb=/path/to/input.pdb
 ```

-The `oneshot` configuration is intended for fast partial-diffusion refinement of sketch-derived structures.
+The `oneshot` configuration is intended for fast partial-diffusion refinement of sketch-derived structures (you can do this with the original RFdiffusion, too).

 ## Examples